Rick Steves: Early life and career

 Richard John Steves Jr. was born in Barstow, California, to parents Richard John Steves Sr., a high school band director, and piano technician June Erna Steves (née Fremmerlid).
 His mother was born to Norwegian immigrants Harold and Erna Fremmerlid.
 He has two sisters.
 The family moved to Edmonds, Washington, in 1967.

 When Steves was 14, along with his parents, he took a trip to Europe to see piano manufacturers and their factories.
-The family owned a piano store named "Steves Sound of Music" where they imported, sold, and tuned pianos.
-He documented what he saw and experienced while in Europe on the backs of postcards which he numbered sequentially.
+The family owned a piano store named "Steves Sound of Music," where they imported, sold, and tuned pianos.
+He documented what he saw and experienced while in Europe on the backs of postcards, which he numbered sequentially.
 He still has the cards stored in a wooden box.
 The family also visited relatives in Norway during the Apollo 11 Moon landing, and in a park in Oslo, Steves came to a realization that would influence him throughout his life: "This planet must be home to billions of equally lovable children of God."
 When he turned 18, he again visited Europe, but without his parents.
-He kept journals of all of those experiences, as well.
+He kept journals of all of those experiences as well.

 Steves attended the University of Washington, majoring in European history and business administration, graduating in 1978.

 In his twenties, Steves started teaching travel classes through The Experimental College, a student-run program of non-credit classes at his alma mater, and working as a tour guide in the summer.
-At the time, he also worked as a piano teacher.
+During this period, he also worked as a piano teacher.
 In 1979, based on his travel classes, he wrote the first edition of Europe Through the Back Door (ETBD), a general guide on how to travel in Europe.
 Steves self-published the first edition of his travel skills book ETBD in 1980.
-The book contained a page that said "Anyone caught reprinting any material herein for any purpose whatsoever will be thanked profusely."
+The book contained a page that said, "Anyone caught reprinting any material herein for any purpose whatsoever will be thanked profusely."
 Unlike most guidebook entrepreneurs, he opened a storefront business.
-Initially, this was both a travel center and a piano teaching studio.
+Initially, his operation was both a travel center and a piano teaching studio.
 He held travel classes and slide show presentations, did travel consulting, organized a few group tours per year, and updated his books.
 He did not provide ticket booking or other standard travel agency services.
-He incorporated his business as "Rick Steves' Europe Through the Back Door".
+He incorporated his business as "Rick Steves' Europe Through the Back Door."
 The store was in Steves's hometown of Edmonds, north of Seattle.
 The company's headquarters is still in Edmonds.
 Steves's first television show, Travels in Europe with Rick Steves, debuted on public television in April 1991 and ended production in 1998.
-His second show, Rick Steves' Europe, debuted in September 2000, and has aired episodes through 2023, though because he does not produce a season every year, this accounts for 11 seasons.
+His second show, Rick Steves' Europe, debuted in September 2000 and has aired episodes through 2023, though because he does not produce a season every year, this accounts for 11 seasons.